 Piazza del Popolo

 Rome’s Piazza del Popolo is a famous destination.
 It was constructed in the sixteenth century and had various uses.
 It is now a popular location for locals and tourists due to its gorgeous structures and monuments.
 Beautiful nearby structures include the Church of Santa Maria del Popolo.
 You can find great works of art inside this church.
-In actuality, there are two Caravaggio paintings and the Chigi tomb that Bernini designed.
-The entire scene from Angels and Demons was filmed here if you’re a fan.
+In actuality, Bernini designed two Caravaggio paintings and the Chigi tomb.
+If you’re a fan, they filmed the entire scene from Angels and Demons here.

 One of the many Egyptian obelisks in Rome is at the center of the Piazza.